Alpha Diallo (basketball, born 1997)

-Alpha Saliou Diallo (born June 29, 1997) is an American–born naturalized Guinean professional basketball player for AS Monaco of the French LNB Pro A and the EuroLeague.
-He played college basketball for the Providence Friars.
+Alpha Saliou Diallo (born June 29, 1997) is an American–born Guinean professional basketball player for the Denver Nuggets of the National Basketball Association (NBA).
+He played college basketball for the Providence Friars and for the AS Monaco of the French LNB Pro A and the EuroLeague.
 Diallo plays for the Guinea national team internationally.

 High school career

 Diallo was born and grew up in New York City but moved to Denver, Colorado with his mother.
 He played at Denver West High School as a sophomore and led the team to the Sweet 16 in the Class 4A tournament.
 He was declared ineligible by the Colorado High School Activities Association after attempting to transfer to Abraham Lincoln High School, coached by his mentor Vince Valdez.
 Diallo played two seasons at Frederick Douglass Academy in Harlem.
 He did a postgraduate year at Brewster Academy and averaged 16.5 points and 6.5 rebounds per game.
 He scored 35 points and had eight rebounds and eight assists against eventual national champion Hargrave Military Academy.
 Diallo represented Team Africa in the adidas Nations circuit and averaged 20.5 points and 10.7 rebounds per game.
 Diallo was ranked the 95th best player in his class and signed with Providence after Junior Lomomba's transfer opened up a scholarship.
 He chose the Friars over offers from Oklahoma State and VCU.